WCAG 2.2 AA conformance posture for ryderai.com.au: what works, what's pending, and how to report a barrier.

 prefers-reduced-motion globally via the layout-level MotionConfig, but the slide-1 to slide-2 hero transition retains a brief opacity cross-fade.
 Users with prefers-reduced-motion: reduceset in their OS will see the cross-fade complete in <200ms.alt for consistency with the hero variant, even though the H2 title sits adjacent.
 Screen readers may announce both.
 The page remains operable; the redundancy is intentional pending an aria-hidden wrapper.Gaps are reviewed quarterly.
 Critical accessibility regressions are treated as production incidents (same-session fix); non-critical issues land on the next scheduled deploy.

-HTML5 + ARIA (semantic landmarks, role attributes where supported), CSS3 (responsive layout, prefers-reduced-motion respect, dark-mode colour scheme), JavaScript (Next.js 16 with server-side rendering + progressive enhancement — the page renders meaningful content without JavaScript).
+HTML5 + ARIA (semantic landmarks, role attributes where supported), CSS3 (responsive layout, prefers-reduced-motion respect, dark-mode colour scheme), JavaScript (Next.js 16 with server-side rendering + progressive enhancement, so the page renders meaningful content without JavaScript).
 The site is operable with JavaScript disabled for content reading; some interactive carousels degrade gracefully to static slide-1 content via the SSR fallback.

 If you encounter content that doesn't work for assistive technology you rely on, please tell us.
 We treat accessibility reports as production incidents.